tp-kafka/exercise/exercise02.md

 - [ ] Consume topic and partition (on which the message was received) as well as the string payload from topic "consumeMetadata" by using the KafkaListener, Payload and Header annotation and the KafkaHeaders class

 ## Spring Boot Kafka Application
 Now we will work on our Chat Application Example.
+Please use the devfile URL https://raw.githubusercontent.com/tp-kafka/exercise/master/devfiles/ex02-app.devfile.yaml or clone https://github.com/tp-kafka/chat/ and checkout branch ex02/app.

 ## Group Exercise